• Skip to primary navigation

 Spinach croquettes

-1. What is the best way to cook croquettes?
-Make sure the oil is hot before starting to cook the croquettes and cook the croquettes a few at a time.
-Don't be tempted to put too many in the pan at once as they will take too much heat out of the oil and will be more likely to stick and fall apart.
+Make sure the oil is hot before starting to cook.
+Cook the croquettes a few at a time.
+Don't try to cook too many in one go as they will take too much heat out of the oil and will be more likely to stick to the pan and fall apart.

-3. Can spinach croquettes be reheated?
-Yes, the cooked croquettes can can be reheated in the oven if needed, but I find they are better when served freshly cooked.
+Yes, the cooked croquettes can can be reheated in the oven or microwave if needed.
 They can also be served cold.

 Swiss chard with almonds and raisins